statisticspoland/sdg-indicators-pl/en/o_sdg.md

     <a target="_blank" href="https://www.gov.pl/web/przedsiebiorczosc-technologia/monitoring-realizacji-agendy-2030"  alt="Implementation of the Sustainable Development Goals in Poland.
 The 2018 National Report." title="Read a publication Implementation of the Sustainable Development Goals in Poland.
 The 2018 National Report." target="_blank"><img src="{{ site.baseurl }}/assets/img/publikacje/3_realizacja_celow.png" align="center" alt="GUS" border="0"/></a>
 </div>
 <p><b>Implementation of the Sustainable Development Goals in Poland.
 The 2018 National Report.</b></p>
-<p>The report was compiled by the Ministry of Entrepreneurship and Technology (coordinator of the implementation process of the 2030 Agenda in Poland) for the review of realisation of the Sustainable Development Goals in Poland.
+<p>The report was compiled by the Ministry of Economic Development and Technology (former Ministry of Entrepreneurship and Technology), for the review of realisation of the Sustainable Development Goals in Poland.
 The publication indicates Poland’s experiences so far, national development priorities and national approach to the realisation of individual SDGs.
 The report is supplemented with a statistical annex, containing a list of national indicators indispensable for assessing the results of actions undertaken for the realisation of each SDG.
 Voluntary national reviews are conducted every year in New York by the UN High-Level Political Forum.
 In 2018, Poland presented its achievements at HLPF for the first time.